jaresty/mobbist/docs/adr/0002-drag-to-create-track.md

 ## Follow-Ups

-- Implement the drop zone component and integrate it with the existing drag-and-drop system.
 - Add copy and animation that make the creation affordance discoverable (e.g., a gentle pulse when a drag starts).
-- Update help text and onboarding to mention the new creation flow and the command palette fallback.
+- Update help text and onboarding to mention the new creation flow, command palette fallback, and "New track" dropdown option.
 - Instrument analytics (if available) to confirm users still succeed at adding tracks post-change.